 Method

-Our treatment system consists of a unique combination of the laser equipment and the IDOSE® software.
-The treatment system delivers laser light to the tumor by using optical fibers.
-These fibers measure optical parameters in the tissue, allowing for calculation of the optimal light delivery to achieve individualized treatment.
-The optimal light dose treatment plan, including the placement of the optical fibers, is calculated using our patented dose planning platform IDOSE®.
+Our treatment system consists of a unique combination of laser equipment and the IDOSE® software.
+The treatment system delivers laser light to the tumour using optical fibers.
+The treatment plan, including the optical fiber positions, is calculated by our patented dose planning platform IDOSE® using a 3D model of the treatment volume.
 The software calculates and controls the light dose continuously throughout the treatment.
-The calculation is based on measurements from the optical fibers.
-To achieve optimallight dose treatment is vital, as overexposure can lead to damage to healthy tissue, while underexposure leads to incomplete treatment.
+The same fibers are used for light delivery and measurements of optical parameters in the tissue for calculation of the light dose for each patient.
+Optimal light dose is crucial, as overexposure can result in damage to healthy tissue, while underexposure leads to incomplete treatment.

 “The SpectraCure IDOSE® system is an exciting new approach for estimating the extent of necrosis during PDT, based on real time measurements of light distribution and photobleaching in the area under treatment”